 Founders Brewing Co.

-Written by WORDS: Shannon Long PHOTOGRAPHS: Steph Harding
+WORDS: Shannon Long PHOTOGRAPHS: Steph Harding

 The sun is shining.
 The birds are singing.
 The patrons are merrily sipping on their various beers.
 It’s the perfect day to visit Founders Brewing Co. in Grand Rapids, Michigan, USA.